 “for a business to actually succeed and become profitable it’s far more important that a founder can execute on their ideas and make them a reality.
 Ideas by themselves don’t make businesses.
 You can’t profit off an idea, you need the product, marketing, operations and finances.”

 And so it got summarised as “ideas are worthless”.
 Which is misleading.

 You still need an idea.
 And the better the idea the more likely your execution is to succeed.
 Execution is still by far the most important thing.
 But the narrative that ideas are worthless can be toxic and lead people to not properly think things through.

 Here are my three top tips for creating a solid startup idea:

 Avoid ideas that sound like a startup idea but aren’t actually based in any reality.
 For example “a social network for dog owners”.
 It sounds slightly plausible but has no basis in what people actually want or how they behave.

 As I previously said, you should focus on problems and ask yourself: “what do you wish someone would make for you?”

 Focus on finding a problem, not a startup idea.

 They say you should either make it 10x better or niche down.
-I have found this to be true.

 For example, if you’re going to create a new email marketing platform, you could target ’email marketing for bloggers’.
 The reality is, you’re unlikely to be able to reinvent email marketing, but you can target your features and marketing around that market to help them more than others can.
 Then you can expand out from there, once you have an established customer base (Convert Kit, that’s a shout out to you).